Sky Update – February 2020

 Foreign purchaser additional duty provisions were introduced with effect from 1 July 2015.
 The purpose of these provisions is to charge a higher rate of duty on Victorian property acquisitions by foreign purchasers.

-Under a strict interpretation of the legislation, a discretionary/family trust will be considered to be a foreign purchaser in the absence of an express exclusion of foreign beneficiaries.
+Under a strict interpretation of the legislation, a discretionary trust / family trust will be considered to be a foreign purchaser in the absence of an express exclusion of foreign beneficiaries.
 The SRO had adopted a practical approach whereby these trusts would not be treated as foreign purchases where, based on available information, foreign beneficiaries are unlikely in the future to receive any distributions.

 From the 1st of March 2020, the SRO has elected to no longer apply this practical approach.
 Trusts that purchased property under contracts entered into prior to the 1st of March will not be affected by this change.
 However, trusts looking to acquire Victorian property in future will need to review their trust deeds and contemplate amendments should they wish to avoid the additional duty.